kyoran/DMR/README.md

-# TM3DP: A Triune Multi-Nodal Markov Decision Process for Visuomotor Reinforcement Learning
+# TM3DP: A Triune Multi-Modal Markov Decision Process for Visuomotor Reinforcement Learning

+# Event- and Frame-based Cameras for Multi-Modal Reinforcement Learning in Harsh Weahter Conditions

 ## 1st.
 Install environment from scratch